 Key Questions about Medicaid Payment for Services in “Institutions for Mental Disease”

-With the opioid epidemic continuing, state interest in expanding access to substance use disorder (SUD) treatment services remains high.
-Medicaid plays a key role in financing behavioral health care, paying for 21% of SUD services and 25% of mental health services as of 2014.
-Additionally, Medicaid Section 1115 waivers related to behavioral health currently are the most frequently sought type of waiver by states.
-In recent years, most states seeking behavioral health waivers request authority to use federal Medicaid funds for services provided in “institutions for mental disease” (IMDs, an antiquated term in the statute).
-Since the creation of the Medicaid program, Congress has prohibited states from using Medicaid funds to pay for IMD services for non-elderly adults (ages 19-64).
-This brief answers key questions about the nature and history of the Medicaid IMD payment exclusion and identifies current administrative and legislative issues to watch.
+With the opioid epidemic continuing, state interest in expanding access to substance use disorder (SUD) services remains high.
+Medicaid financed 21% of SUD services and 25% of mental health services in 2014.
+Section 1115 waivers related to behavioral health remain the most frequent type of waiver sought and obtained by states, with most requesting authority to use federal Medicaid funds for services provided in “institutions for mental disease” (IMDs).1 Since Medicaid’s inception, Congress has prohibited states from using Medicaid funds for IMD services for non-elderly adults.2 This brief provides new data and answers key questions about the Medicaid IMD payment exclusion as waiver activity continues, and Congress considers legislative changes, including a House bill that would restrict IMD SUD services to those with opioid use disorder, excluding those with other SUDs.
+Key issues include the following:

 1. What Is the IMD Payment Exclusion?